 SKIP AROUND THE CITY’S SIGNATURE SHOPS

-While a visit to Galway will remain in your memory for years to come, there’s no harm in picking up a little memento or souvenir to remind you of us here in the West.
-Since it’s blooming freezing in Galway during the Winter months, you’re going to want to pick up an authentic Aran knit from Aran Sweater Market to keep you nice and cosy.
+A winter spent in Galway will remain in your memory for years to come, there’s nothing like getting yourself a little memento or souvenir to remind you of your time spent wandering about the colourful city.
+Since it’s blooming freezing in Galway during the winter months, you’re going to want to pick up an authentic Aran knit from Aran Sweater Market to keep you nice and cosy.
 Keeping up with the times, Story Tailors have all the local, organic and sustainable clothing pieces you could ever want.

 Moving away from fashion and towards keepsakes, 2 Wild Geese is an emporium of Irish design, giving local designers and craftspeople a well-deserved platform to showcase their work.
 From ceramics and jewellery to sculptures and books, there’s plenty to browse through.
-Living up to its name, Treasure Chest quite literally have it all.
-Fashion, jewellery, giftware and plenty of festive bits and pieces – it’s all under one roof at 31 William Street.
+Love, loyalty and friendship are symbols of the gorgeous Claddagh Ring, the oldest purveyor of the original Claddagh ring can be found across from the Claddagh area, from which the ring gets its name, at Thomas Dillons Claddagh Gold.
+Treat yourself to a stunning authentic Claddagh ring so you can remember all of your precious memories of the City of Tribes.

 EXPERIENCE THE CULTURE ALONGSIDE THE CRAIC